wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-audit-standard/includes/2-explore-microsoft-purview-audit-solutions.md

 ### Audit (Standard)

 Microsoft Purview Audit (Standard) provides organizations with the ability to log and search for audited activities.
-It also enables organizations to power their forensic, IT, compliance, and legal investigations.
+It also enables an organization to power its forensic, IT, compliance, and legal investigations.

  -  **Enabled by default**.
 Audit (Standard) is turned on by default for all organizations with the appropriate subscription.
 As a result, records for audited activities will be captured and searchable.
 The only setup that's required is to assign the necessary permissions to access the audit log search tool (and the corresponding cmdlet) and to ensure that users are assigned the right license for Microsoft Purview Audit (Premium) features.
  -  **Thousands of searchable audit events**.
 Organizations can search for a wide-range of audited activities that occur in most of the Microsoft 365 services in an organization.
 For a partial list of the activities that can be searched for, see [Audited activities](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance?azure-portal=true).
 For a list of the services and features that support audited activities, see [Audit log record type](/office/office-365-management-api/office-365-management-activity-api-schema#auditlogrecordtype?azure-portal=true).